ighadah/Modularisation_forgetting_workflow_v.2/README.md

 The method extends the input signature by using the information in the input ontology according to an input depth number (which ranges from 0 to 2).
 Example:
 Sigma = {A}, O = {A <= (B1) and (r some B2) and (s some (t some B3))}
-The method computes an extended signature sets
+The method computes extended signature sets
 * Sigma+\_0 = {A, B1}
 * Sigma+\_1 = {A, B1, B2, r}
 * Sigma+\_2 = {A, B1, B2, r, s, t, B3}